 - During warm weather months, it is important to arrive at the clinic by 7:30am on the morning of the procedure as the dose of the radioisotope is specifically calculated for this time.
 Or you may drop your horse off the night before.

 - When you arrive complete a Feed Chart and any notes for supplements/meds and a Disclosure Form.
 Bring your horse’s am and pm feed and any medications discussed with our vets as appropriate.

 How is the bone scan performed?

-Upon arrival at the clinic, the patient is injected intravenously with a short acting radio-isotope, Tc 99 MDP, linked to bone tracer agent.
-If appropriate, the horse is next exercised on the lunge pad in order to evaluate the lameness.
-Following the evaluation, the patient is stabled in a secure stall for approximately two hours while the radio-isotope circulates systemically throughout the horse's body.
+- The morning of the bone scan the patient is exercised on the lunge pad, if appropriate, then injected intravenously with the short acting radioisotope Tc 99 MDP, linked to a bone tracer agent.
+The patient is then stabled in a secure stall for approximately 2 hours while the radioisotope circulates systemically throughout the horse’s body.
 The horse is next tranquilized (standing sedation) and imaged with the gamma camera.
 Areas of bony inflammation are indicated in the computerized pictures as areas of increased uptake and described as focal or diffuse and mild, moderate or intense.

 How long does the procedure take?

-Depending on whether a hindend, frontend or a full body bone scan is performed, the procedure usually takes place several hours after the radio-isotope has been injected.
-Therefore, the bone scan images are often not read by the doctors until the late evening or early the following morning.
-After reviewing the images, the doctors devise the best plan for more extensively working up the lameness including: additional nerve blocks, intra-articular injections, digital radiographs, ultrasound, etc. Prior to the work-up and therapeutic treatment, the owner will be contacted to discuss the bone scan findings and further diagnostic options.
+- Depending on whether a hind-end, front-end or full body bone scan is performed, the procedure usually takes a minimum of four hours, including periodic stall breaks for your horse.
+The bone scan images will be read by the doctors when the day’s appointments are completed.
+After reviewing the images, your veterinarian will determine a plan which may include additional diagnostics and treatment.
+(Including: additional nerve blocks, intra-articular injections, digital radiographs, ultrasound, etc.) The owner will be contacted to discuss the bone scan findings and further diagnostic options.